erl_marshal

 Compares two encoded terms.

-is a buffer containing an encoded Erlang term term2.
+bufp1is a buffer containing an encoded Erlang term term1.bufp2is a buffer containing an encoded Erlang term term2.

-if the terms are equal, -1
+Returns 0 if the terms are equal, -1 if

-unsigned char **bufpp;
+unsigned char *bufp;unsigned char **bufpp;

-erl_decode()
+erl_decode() and

-erl_decode_buf()
+erl_decode_buf() decode

 the contents of a buffer and return the corresponding

-Erlang term. erl_decode_buf()
+Erlang term. erl_decode_buf() provides a simple

 mechanism for dealing with several encoded terms stored